topliceanu/stand/README.md

 ## Features

-- Lightweigh wrapper on top of the [official azure storage sdk](https://github.com/Azure/azure-storage-node) with a OOP syntax.
+- Lightweigh wrapper on top of the [official azure storage sdk](https://github.com/Azure/azure-storage-node) with an OOP syntax.
 - All methods return promises instead of using the callback pattern.
 - Flexible declarative schema DSL using [schemajs](https://github.com/eleith/schemajs) which allows easy configuration of entity data validation, defaults, etc.
 - Chaining table query API.